aravind-sadharani/chandraveena/src/blog/r4-panchamkauns/index.md

 **Prahar** - 6th Prahar (equivalent to 9 PM - 12 AM)

 ### Reading the scale
 In Indian Classical Music, the seven notes in an octave are called Sa Re Ga Ma Pa Dha Ni and then Sa comes again.
 Notes with a capitalised first letter are called Tivra (or sharp) notes.
-This Raga does not use any Tivra notes.
 Notes written fully in lower case are called Komal (or flat) notes.
 E.g., ma and ni above.
+This Raga has all Komal (or flat) notes.
 Sa and Pa are always written with a capitalised first letter.

-**Varja Raga** - A Janya (derivative) Raga of a Melakartha in which  a note is dropped from the parent  Melakartha notes.
+**Varja Raga** - A Janya (derivative) Raga of a Melakartha (parent scale) in which  a note is dropped from the parent  Melakartha notes.
 In this Raga, Rishab has been dropped from the parent scale to get Panchamkauns.

 ### Prahar
 In Indian Classical Music, Ragas are classified into Prahars (time periods of a day or night) which are said to represent the most appropriate time to perform the Raga.